iCalculated/venueScraper/README.md

 node scraper.js
 ```

+Currently, configuration is done by putting venue names in the `places` array, setting `city` to the intended city, and an outfile (`JSON`) is indicated by file.
+Those should become arguments or something shortly.

 The Yelp API imposes some [limitations on usage](https://www.yelp.com/developers/documentation/v3/rate_limiting).
 The scraper performs requests sequentially to avoid triggering the [QPS limit](https://www.yelp.com/developers/documentation/v3/qps_rate_limiting) and will likely not be impacted by the 5000 requests/day limit assuming moderate use.

 ## TODO